Content style guide

 Lucidspark is one word, spelled with a big L and a little s.

-We should not use abbreviations such as Spark or LS in customer-facing materials.
+We don’t use abbreviations such as Spark or LS in customer-facing materials.

 In Lucidspark, users create boards (or you can use the general term “documents”).
-We should not refer to the byproduct of Lucidspark as a Lucidspark.
+We don’t refer to the byproduct of Lucidspark as a Lucidspark.

 For feature names and other terms related to Lucidspark, see Lucid glossary and feature names.